Sleicreider/cocos2d-x-Playground/Lightsweep_RelativeSpriteSheetTexCoords /README.md

 The fragment shader:

-https://www.shadertoy.com/view/XsGBzW this was my initial test and i moved from there https://www.shadertoy.com/view/XsGBzW
+https://www.shadertoy.com/view/XsGBzW this was my initial test and i moved from there.

 varying vec4 v_fragmentColor;
 varying vec2 v_texCoord;